Background pattern

 Other medicines and Aripiprazol Flas Sandoz

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medicine, including those obtained without a prescription.
+Inform your doctor or pharmacist if you are taking, have recently taken, or might take any other medicines, including those obtained without a prescription.

-Medicines that lower blood pressure: aripiprazol may increase the effect of medicines used to lower blood pressure.
-Make sure to inform your doctor if you are using any medicine to control blood pressure.
+Medicines that lower blood pressure: aripiprazole may increase the effect of medicines used to lower blood pressure.
+Make sure to inform your doctor if you use any medicine to control blood pressure.

-If you are takingaripiprazolwith any other medicine, it may mean that your doctor needs to change your dose of aripiprazol or the other medicines.
+If you are taking aripiprazole with another medicine, it may mean that your doctor needs to change your dose of aripiprazole or the other medicines.
 It is especially important to mention to your doctor the following:

 • medicines to treat fungal infections (such as ketoconazole, itraconazole),

-• certain medicines to treat HIV infection (such as efavirenz, nevirapine, and protease inhibitors such as, for example, indinavir, ritonavir),
+• certain medicines to treat HIV infection (such as efavirenz, nevirapine, and protease inhibitors such as indinavir, ritonavir),

 • anticonvulsants used to treat epilepsy (such as carbamazepine, phenytoin, phenobarbital),